ryan-leung/PHYS4650_Python_Tutorial/python-training-workshop.md

 * To end and deactivate the session : ```source deactivate```

 ### Create virtual Python environment in ``conda``
-``conda`` has its own version to create a seperated Python environment.
+``conda`` has its own version to create a separated Python environment.
 * To create : ```conda create -n yourenvname python=x.x anaconda```
 * Example:
   * ```conda create -n py3 python=3.6 anaconda``` to create a Python 3 environment even you are using Python 2.